accessibility-luxembourg/accessibilite.public.lu/content/en/rapdf1.1/referentiel-technique.md

 ### [Topic 10](#topic-10): Interactive form (complementary topic){id="topic-10"}
 #### Introduction{class=no-summary}
 This topic only covers interactive forms filled in with Acrobat Reader.

-PDF forms can only be created using Acrobat Pro or specialised PDF form editing software.
+PDF forms can only be created using Adobe Acrobat Pro, Adobe InDesign or specialised PDF form editing software.

-In addition, the testing methodology requires the use of a screen reader.
-For these reasons, this topic has been deliberately isolated to the last part of the framework.

-The assessment methodology is based on the screen reader [NVDA](https://www.nvaccess.org/download/), which can be freely installed and used on a Windows computer.

-The criteria for this theme aim to check that the form controls (input field, etc.) are correctly rendered to ensure basic accessibility.

-However, a test by a person with a disability using his or her own assistive technology is preferable to check:
+In addition to the assessments proposed in this section, testing by a person with a disability using their own assistive technology is recommended to check:
 - that the PDF form is perfectly usable,
 - that all the input fields can be filled in,
 - and that the user has all the necessary information.